-Liz: The most difficult time we went through together was when I realized why she was acting strange & I had to keep taking her to the vet for what I kept thinking was bug bites.
-The vet, who is a good friend, kept gently urging me looked like ‘bites'.
+Liz: The most difficult time we went through together was when I realized why she was acting strange & I had to keep taking her to the vet for what I kept thinking were bug bites.
+The vet, who is a good friend, kept gently telling me they looked like ‘bites.'
 Lo and behold, they were dog bites.
-They were from a mean dog who had been kept away from her for years when she went to work with my partner (aforementioned fiancé who never would sign the papers from marriage).
-Turns out Lupe was spending time outside work with this dog, because my partner was cheating on me with it’s owner who worked for him.
+They were from a mean dog who had been kept away from her for years when she went to work with my partner (aforementioned fiancé who never would sign the marriage papers).
+Turns out Lupe was spending time outside work with this other dog, because my partner was cheating on me with its owner.
 Suddenly, so much made sense.
 It’s been two years, but we are both finally confident and happy again after being in a controlling relationship for so long.

 Second hardest time she has no idea about, but he kept trying to get me to ship her back to him for months.
 I mean, I don’t blame him, because she’s awesome, but when I realized she wouldn’t, for instance, eat food I’d given her until she got multiple permissions, I realized that neither of us should be in contact with someone so controlling.

 WR: What have been some of your and Lupe's favorite adventures together?

 Liz: There are so many!
 My fave adventure tends to be whatever we did each day, be it digging for clams on the coast (as a puppy she came to work with me, when I worked on a little neck clam research project where we had to dig a bunch of clams as fast as possible in order to tag & re-bury them before the tide came in, so she learned to help us dig for them), taking a hike, or cuddling in the evening.